GenuineYZR/Traffic-lights-detection/README.md

 ```

 ## Model testing
-So far you have created and trained your model leaning to transfer learning.
+So far you have created and trained your model leaning on transfer learning.
 And you have frozen your model for project use.
 I strongly recommend you test your model before importing to Capstone.
 * Navigate to `models/research/object_detection` and open Jupyter Notebook.

 * Open the `object_detection_tutorial.ipynb` file.